Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 If you experience any of the following symptoms, call NHS 111 or go straight to the nearest accident and emergency department:

 A person can be infected with H. pylori from a young age but not experience symptoms until later in life.
-Furthermore, links have been found between long-term infections of H. pylori infections and stomach cancer.
+Furthermore, links have been found between long-term H. pylori infections and stomach cancer.

 If left untreated, stomach ulcers can cause very serious complications such as internal bleeding, gastric obstructions and perforation of the stomach.
 Therefore, it is very important to seek treatment and advice if you suspect you have a stomach ulcer.